-In considering the five stages the school will consider the following questions as it reflects on school activities and its core objectives.
+In considering the five stages the school will consider the following questions as it reflects on its activities and core objectives.

-This will include a constructive and self-critical evaluation of the school's performance to deliver on the school's mission, vision and strategy.
+This will include a constructive and self-critical evaluation of the school's performance to deliver on the school's mission, vision and strategy/work plan.
 The self-assessment report will therefore act as the basis for a dialogue between the school and the review group reflecting the school's analysis of its activity.